 Entrance exams require more than just syllabus acquisition.
 Your child also needs to hone their exam technique to guarantee success.

-This is a difficult challenge because ten-year-olds are not that educationally mature and the concepts can be difficult for them to understand.
-In our opinion, the best way to help them with exam technique is to provide them with opportunities for them to practice exam techniques in realistic situations.
+This is a difficult challenge because ten-year-olds are not that educationally mature.
+Therefore, the concepts can be difficult for them to understand.
+In our opinion, the best way to help them with exam techniques is to provide them with opportunities.
+Also to help practice exam techniques in realistic situations.
 This is why Mentor Education runs mock exams each year as part of our 12 Month Programme and we believe this is one of the most important elements of preparation.

 We believe that your child’s school entrance journey is predictable and can be broken down into three parts; syllabus acquisition, question practice and finally exam technique.
 Because exam technique is difficult for young children, they should not be struggling to answer the questions or coming across areas they haven’t been taught when they do attempt to get to grips with it.
 We recommend that they should be familiar and confident in their subject knowledge before you tackle exam technique with them.
 Starting the summer after Year 5 is the optimal time in our opinion.